Hulupeep/killone/content/about.md

 ## Group Water Schemes in Ireland

 Uisce Éireann provides water and wastewater services to customers through the public water and sewerage schemes.
-We're responsible for the development, maintenance and operation of water and wastewater plants and the associated pipe networks.
+They are responsible for the development, maintenance and operation of water and wastewater plants and the associated pipe networks.

 ### What are Group Water Schemes?